By Ali LoPiccolo

 This year, Atlanta created the first food forest in GA and the largest food forest in the nation.
 To mimic natural productivity, this 7-acre plot of land is designed to cultivate food on multiple layers.
 The space will produce a variety of crops including fruits, vegetables, nuts, and herbs.
 Food forests are a vital resource in the fight against food deserts.
 They provide a public space where produce can be accessible to areas that lack access to fresh foods.
 The Atlanta food forest is a huge step towards the city’s goal of ensuring that 85% of residents are within a half mile of fresh food by 2021.

 - Buy seasonal and local: Eat fruits and vegetables that are in season.
 It is a great way to support local farmers and businesses, it reduces food mileage, and requires less resources as the produce moves from field to fork.

 - Check the label: Items that are fair trade certified or USDA organic are required to comply with strict environmental standards.
 These labels show a commitment to environmental responsibility.

 - Less meat helps the environment: Animal products are extremely resource intensive.
 By reducing our consumption of animal products, water is saved, less methane is released into the atmosphere, and more land is available to grow direct consumption crops.

 - Avoid packaging: Wrappers and packaging material contain chemicals that are harmful to the environment and to the food we consume.
 When unable to avoid packaging, purchasing recycled and responsibly sourced materials is best.

-- Compost: Reduce your food waste by returning left over nutrients back to the soil.
+- Compost: Reduce your food waste by returning left over nutrients back to the soil through composting.
 This decreases your carbon footprint and keeps excess food out of the landfill.
 Did you know that it takes 25 years for a head of lettuce to decompose in the landfill?
 Find out more about composting here.

 Visit SIG’s website for more information regarding our company services!